-When no argument is given, LuaMeta $T_EX$ will look for a Lua file with the same name as the binary and run that one when present.
+When no argument is given, LuaMetaTEX will look for a Lua file with the same name as the binary and run that one when present.
 This makes it possible to use the engine as a stub.
-For instance, in $ConT_EXt$ a symlink from mtxrun to type luametatex will run the mtxrun.lua script when present in the same path as the binary itself
+For instance, in ConTEXt a symlink from mtxrun to type luametatex will run the mtxrun.lmt or mtxrun.lua script when present in the same path as the binary itself.
+As mentioned before first checking for (ConTEXt) lmt files permits different files for different engines in the same path.